Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 I tell people, when that's their reason for not expressing it, I tell them that **I went to the people that I didn't express my gratitude to**, because I assumed that they knew it, and **I asked them, Did you know?**

-And **half of them did and half of them didn't**.
+**half of them did and half of them didn't**.

 But even the ones who did still told me they would have liked to have heard it.

-So since then, when I tell myself, Well, it isn't necessary to express gratitude, they know.
+Since then, when I tell myself, Well, it isn't necessary to express gratitude, they know.
 I'm also now quite eager to express the gratitude, even if I think they do know it.
 I still want to have the opportunity to express it directly and have them receive it.

 **Another frequent reason why people tell me they don't express the gratitude**.
 They're afraid that it would be embarrassing for the other person, the other person would not know how to take it in very well.